Considering aluminum vs stainless steel cookware, but not sure which to pick? No worries, I’ve got you covered!

 - Get a fully-clad stainless steel frying pan as your primary workhorse (3-ply or 5-ply).
 It combines the best of both worlds – steel’s versatility and resilience with aluminum’s fast, even heating.
 Use it for most meals, especially those demanding high heat.
 Ideally, you’d get a fully-clad sauté pan as well.

-- Bottom-clad stainless steel works fine for stockpots and saucepans if your budget does not permit fully-clad.
-The pot’s base is the primary focus here, as you want water to heat and boil evenly from the bottom.
+- Bottom-clad stainless steel works fine for stock pots and saucepans if your budget does not permit fully-clad.
+When it comes to aluminum vs stainless steel stock pots, the pot’s base is the primary focus here, as you want water to heat and boil evenly from the bottom.
 Although I recommend fully-clad for all pans, you can save a few bucks here with bottom-clad.

 - Lastly, grab a hard-anodized, ceramic-coated aluminum pan for the stickiest foods like eggs and pancakes.
 I don’t recommend PTFE-coated (Teflon) aluminum pans for reasons covered in our ultimate cookware guide.